mattlianje/pipeviz/README.md

 ## Why
-Declare your immediate dependencies at compile time - the tactical stuff you already know like "this task reads from A and writes to B".
+Declare your immediate dependencies at compile time - the tactical stuff you already know like "this piece of code reads from A and writes to B".

 Pipeviz stitches them together into complete end-to-end lineage chains, giving you the strategic big picture for free.

 ## Quickstart
 [Live demo](https://pipeviz.org)